 The third phase is birthed through prayer.
-The group has doubled, leadership has been developed, and now two healthy groups can be formed.
-This is the natural outcome of group members having a missional mindset.
+The group has doubled, leadership has been developed, and now two healthy groups have been formed.
+This is the natural outcome of group members having a "missional" mindset.

-Another way that community groups will attain authentic community is by living out the "one anothers" of the faith.
+Another way that Community Groups will attain authentic community is by living out the "one another's" of the faith.
 There are 59 "one another" statements in the New Testament.
 That's right, 59.
-That's just under 60 exhortations in Scripture to actually do something toward another person.
+That's just under 60 exhortations in scripture to actually "do" something towards another person.
 Below are 18 of the 59 "one another" statements in the New Testament: